-In case of utility arrears - provided one meets certain eligibility requirements - the vulnerable consumer status can be requested.
-Such status allows for a deferral of payment and grants the possibility of paying in installments, but does not provide any discounts or other support.
+In case of utility arrears -provided one meets certain eligibility requirements - a vulnerable consumer status can be requested.
+Such status allows for a deferral of payment and grants the possibility of paying in installments but does not provide any discounts or support of other kind.
 In order to prevent future debt, service providers often install pre-paid meters for such consumers, which, besides their advantages, may also increase the consumers' vulnerability.
 Should a household be unable to top up their balance, they effectively lose their access to the energy network.